hatmix/godot-4-jam-template/README.md

 ## UI

 Most of this template's work is done in the UI scenes under `res://ui/...`.
-The [Simple GUI Transitions](https://github.com/murikistudio/simple-gui-transitions) addon uses a "layout" concept for showing and hiding UI elements.
-A layout might be an entire screen or just a widget in the corner.
-The main UI scene includes the layouts for all of the template's menus, a skeleton in-game UI, and Maaack's [`ProjectUISoundController`](https://github.com/Maaack/Godot-UI-Sound-Controller).
+The main UI scene treats its direct children as UI pages and components to show or hide.
+They might be an entire screen or just a widget in the corner.
+The main UI scene includes basic UI for all of the template's menus, a stub in-game UI with pause screen, and Maaack's [`ProjectUISoundController`](https://github.com/Maaack/Godot-UI-Sound-Controller).

 The intended approach is to keep all UI in `res://ui/ui.tscn` and instantiate it as a child of every other scene.
-This is just preference and it could be changed any number of ways.
-Simple GUI Transitions will discover its layouts wherever they are in the scene tree.
-It's also extremely flexible and much more could be done with its features.

 The top-level UI is set `PROCESS_MODE_ALWAYS` with children inheriting the mode.
 The `InGameMenuOverlay` will appear when `get_tree().paused == true`.
 In games where pausing the tree should not hide the game area, either remove that node or have the `PauseMenu` show and hide the overaly.